outpaddling/LPJS/README.md

 and open source software on very large clusters has led to the prohibitive complexity of mainstream existing batch systems.

-In contrast, the SPJS project is committed to the following design principals:
+In contrast, the LPJS project is committed to the following design principals:

 - KISS (Keep it simple, stupid).
-We will not allow SPJS to fall victim to creeping feature syndrome.
+We will not allow LPJS to fall victim to creeping feature syndrome.

 - Complete portability.
 Our primary intention is to foster research and